HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 About Low Light Conditions

-We all have dark and shady spots in our homes, with no direct sunlight or natural light sources to brighten up the area.
-These are classic low light locations.
+We all have dark, shady spots in our homes, lacking direct sunlight or natural light sources to brighten them.
+These are classic low-light locations.

-You might think these spaces are no go areas for plants but actually, that's not totally true.
-A good number of plants will survive and still do reasonably well in these places.
+You might think these spaces are no-go areas for plants, but that's actually not entirely true.
+A good number of plants will survive and still do reasonably well in them.

-If given the choice, few houseplants, if any, want to be grown in those low light spots but there is a select few out there that will never complain about it.
-They'll keep quiet, behave and do their best, continue to look beautiful and light up that dull spot like a beacon.
+Given the choice, few houseplants, if any, would opt for low-light spots.
+Yet, a select few will never complain.
+They'll quietly perform their best, continuing to look beautiful and light up that dull spot like a beacon.

 Collage of houseplants suitable for low light locations